-Emmanuelle Lainé’s site-specific installation “Learn the Rules Like a Pro, So You Can Break Them Like an Artist!” in Hayward Gallery’s HENI Project Space brings together familiar objects, organic materials and life-sized, floor-to-ceiling imagery to explore industry, display and the contemporary workplace.
-Ahead of this exhibition, Hayward Gallery curators Cliff Lauson and Tarini Malik met with the artist to discuss technology, the digital image and the way that she constructs her intricate installations.
+Emmanuelle Lainé’s site-specific installation “Learn the Rules Like a Pro, So You Can Break Them Like an Artist!” in Hayward Gallery’s HENI Project Space brought together familiar objects, organic materials and life-sized, floor-to-ceiling imagery to explore industry, display and the contemporary workplace.
+Ahead of the exhibition, Hayward Gallery curators Cliff Lauson and Tarini Malik met with the artist to discuss technology, the digital image and the way that she constructs her intricate installations.

 Your installations often combine life-sized, floor-to-ceiling photographic images with a variety of objects.
 How did you develop this approach, and how has it evolved?

 When I first started making installations in my studio, I brought together lots of different objects that belonged to me and that related to my activity in that space.
 In these early installations it was my own history and context that linked the disparate objects; they became a kind of cloud of thinking, connected by desire.
 I began to use photographs within my installations because of their ability to cut time into a single moment, to freeze it and to let somebody – an audience – come inside an activity, have a look, and even construct their own interpretation of this crazy gathering of things.

 Later, when I began to make work in spaces that had nothing to do with my own history, the installations became more of a dialogue with each new place and the people who worked there.
 This way of working – of letting the context of the place enter the core of the practice, and letting it lead or provide the style of the installation – is very important to me, in part because it goes against the idea of the artist as an isolated genius who has no attachments and no constraints, and who works for fun rather than to make a living.

 Could you talk about the title of this exhibition, and your interest in places of work?